(Updated January 28th, 2022)

 People think in images.
 Pick a domain name people picture easily.

 - Pick an easy to visualize domain name

-- The shorter the better (unless it’s a super memorable long phrase)
+- Think: the shorter the better (unless it’s a super memorable long phrase)

-- Ask like 20 folks if they can easily visualize your domain name before you purchase the domain name and build a brand around the name
+- Ask people if they can easily visualize your domain name before you purchase the domain name and build a brand around the name

-I’ll get into the whole passionate thing later in another tip.
+I’ll get into the whole passionate thing later via another tip.
 For now I wanted you to start off on the right foot to create a memorable brand.

 2: Create a Clear and Powerful Tagline